 In this section, we look at what a laceration wound is.
 Firstly though, we need to look at a laceration vs a cut.
 We all know what a cut is and all suffer a cut finger or a cut hand from time to time, carrying out simple tasks such as cutting up vegetables in the kitchen.
 These cuts are generally straight, not particularly deep, and are caused by a very sharp object.

-On the other hand, a laceration will be jagged, probably much deeper than a cut, and can be caused any object with a sharp edge.
+On the other hand, a laceration will be jagged, probably much deeper than a cut, and can be caused by any object with a sharp edge.
 For example, tearing your shoulder open by leaning on a fence post with a nail sticking out of it.
 In general, a laceration will be much worse than a cut, more painful, and with a higher risk of infection.
 This is important to keep in mind as you pursue any laceration injury claims.

 What Are Scars?

-In this section, we look at what a scar is, and how some kinds of scarring such as a facial scar can also cause psychological issues.
+In this section, we look at what a scar is and how some kinds of scarring, such as a facial scar, can also cause psychological injuries.
 A scar is a line left on the skin once a cut or laceration heals.
 It can be a line, a hole, or an overgrowth of tissue.
 There are several types of scars that could result in you filing scarring injury claims, and these are:

 - Fine line scars – a raised line, usually red, where the cut or laceration was.

-There are two more kinds of cars, pitted or sunken scars, and scar contractures, but lacerations cause neither of these.
-Scarring can also have a psychological aspect to it.
+There are two more kinds of cars, pitted or sunken scars and scar contractures, but lacerations cause neither of these.
+Scarring can also have a psychological aspect.
 For example, a person who has suffered facial scarring may suffer from depression, loss of confidence, etc. This is a very important factor when making a compensation claim for a scar.

 How Severe Could A Laceration Or Scar Be?

-Scars can range from trivial, such as a small white line that was left after a small cut on a finger healed.
-In this case, the scar is almost invisible, and has no lasting effect on the victim’s life, and will not cause psychological problems.
+Scars can range from trivial, such as a small white line left after a small cut on a finger healed.
+In this case, the scar is almost invisible, has no lasting effect on the victim’s life, and will not cause psychological problems.
 At the other end of the scale, we have very serious scarring, such as a scared face that disfigures the victim.
 The scars would be highly visible and would cause psychological harm to the victim as well.
 We can advise on this further if you speak to us about your potential laceration injury claims.